 On average, an electric fence costs between $1,027 and $1,647 with an average cost of $1,337, including labor and materials.

-The total length of your electric fence is the biggest determining cost factor, at $2 to $6 per linear foot.
+The total length of your electric fence is the biggest determining cost factor at $2 to $6 per linear foot.

 Other electric fence cost factors include fence type, labor, permits, landscaping repairs, and ongoing maintenance.

-This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.
+This article was created using automation technology and thoroughly fact-checked and edited by HomeAdvisor Editor Ryan Noonan.

+If you have a larger yard or a farm, you’ll pay by acreage.
 The acreage of a yard determines its perimeter and the linear length and width of the fence.
-A one-acre square invisible electric fence that requires approximately 830 feet of fencing costs an average of $1,000 for a standard installation with mid-grade wire.
-Surrounding more acreage costs more in total, but costs less per acre.
+A 1-acre square invisible electric fence that requires 830 feet of fencing costs an average of $1,000 for a standard installation with mid-grade wire.

 Acres | Average Cost Range |